Trump Cuts All US Funding to SA Amid Land Expropriation Fracas, Ramaphosa Hits Back in Sharp Riposte

 In an earlier story, Briefly News reported that Ramaphosa was among the global leaders who congratulated Trump on his US presidential election win on Wednesday, 6 November 2024.

-Ramaphosa raised a glass to his counterpart, saying that he looked forward to strengthened ties as South Africa assumes the presidency of the G20 in 2025.
+Ramaphosa raised a glass to his counterpart, saying he looked forward to strengthening ties as South Africa assumes the G20 presidency in 2025.

 Source: Briefly News